k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 The *File Cataloging - Demo* extension demonstrates various ways to organize files.

-In the cataloging example for CSV files, all CSV files are located in one folder, assuming each file represents a dataset, while the schema name is set to **main** in the corresponding **Get Metadata** flow.
+In the cataloging example for CSV files, all CSV files are placed in a single folder, assuming each file represents a dataset.
+The schema name is set to **main** in the corresponding **Get Metadata** flow.

 In the examples of JSON and XML files, a folder hierarchy is created: the **main** folder represents the schema, while the **contact** and **customer** folders represent datasets, each containing its relevant sample data files.

-Note that the **masked** or **masked_main** folders are included for illustration purposes only, to show the structure of the masking results folders.
+Note that the **masked** and **masked_main** folders are included for illustration purposes only, to show the structure of the masking results folders.

-To sum up, both the data sample file folders and the masking results folders can be set up according to your project's business needs.
+To sum up, both the data sample file folders and the masking results folders should be set up, depending on your project's requirements.